Dom-Mc/apis-and-postman/README.md

 [Postman](https://www.getpostman.com/) is a Chrome app that we can use to easily make API requests.
 Check out the docs and install the app from [here](https://www.getpostman.com/docs/).

-[JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) is a Chrome extension that will automatically make JSON data much more readable in Chrome.
+[JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is a Chrome extension that will automatically make JSON data much more readable in Chrome.

 ### Foursquare Venue API